rdsutter/bitsandbytes-rocm/README.md

-# bitsandbytes-rocm
+# bitsandbytes

 The bitsandbytes is a lightweight wrapper around CUDA custom functions, in particular 8-bit optimizers, matrix multiplication (LLM.int8()), and quantization functions.

+This fork add ROCm support with a HIP compilation target.

 Resources: